 Drive 100 km north of Haines Junction on the Alaska Highway.
 About 14 km north of the Congdon Creek Campground you will see a highway sign for Bock's Creek

-, as well as the wide creek bed.
+, as well as a wide creek bed.
 You can pull off the highway onto a road, just after the creek on the north side.
 This is an active mining road, so leave room for vehicles to get past.

 It is a 12 km hike (one way) up to Bock's Lake and it takes about 6 hours.
 It is recommended that you camp at the lake and perhaps even spend one extra day in the area for a day hike.
 If you only have 1 night, you could hike one of the side trips the evening you arrive at camp, or in the morning before hiking back out.
 Regardless, make sure you take one of the side trips above Bock's Lake.
 It's definitely worth it.